landoskape/dominoes/docs/basicTDLambdaAgent.md

 associated with its own elgibility trace $z_i$:

 $$\large \theta_i &larr; \theta_i + \alpha \delta_t z_i$$

- -- need section here explaining how the eligibility is updated --

 ## Application of TD-Lambda Learning to Dominoes
 In a game of dominoes, the goal of the game is to end each hand with as few